hfndb/tools/programs/notes/readme.md

 # Notes

-**Preview description** of a project which is currently in the phase of active architecturing and developing.
-By me, since there can only be one for now.
-Now, while this project is still in progress, some first files were added, though not all yet.

 Notes is a lightweight [Node.js](https://en.wikipedia.org/wiki/Node.js) program (roughly 100 KB) to do something like making notes in order to retrieve those later.
 Not in a psyche, in memory, but in a computer.
 Simple, you might think.

 However, not using a known [file format](https://en.wikipedia.org/wiki/File_format) or even some [database](https://en.wikipedia.org/wiki/Database) seems a taboo in view of massive infections with the 'having it easy' virus.
 Within this taboo area, I have used another than customary approach for preserving notes.
 Which also resulted in other terms, another vocabulary.

+This is a **preview** of a project which is currently in the phase of active architecturing and developing.
+By me, since there can only be one for now.

+**Project status**: Adding notes, write them from memory to disk, read them from disk to memory is finished.
+Updating and deleting what's already on disk still needs to be added.

 ## Translations